 Business insurance is crucial for your Airbnb operation.
 Your LLC should secure buildings and contents insurance policies on the property, along with a commercial general liability insurance policy.
 Additionally, consider business income insurance to cover losses during periods when the property is uninhabitable, such as after fire damage or other major incidents.

 When renting your property to guests, you must meet all applicable health and safety standards.
-This includes installing essential safety features like smoke detectors, carbon monoxide detectors, fire extinguishers, first aid kits and clearly marked emergency exits.
+That includes installing essential safety features such as smoke detectors, carbon monoxide detectors, fire extinguishers, first-aid kits and clearly marked emergency exits.
+Keeping your property safe and compliant protects you from liability while ensuring the safety and well-being of your guests throughout their stay.

+A reliable cleaning and maintenance schedule ensures your property is always ready to welcome the next set of guests.
 Hiring a professional cleaning team after each stay helps maintain high standards, which can significantly impact your reviews.
-You might also consider offering guests a small discount to encourage them to tidy up before departure.
+You may also consider offering guests a small discount to encourage them to tidy up before departure.

-Jonah Hanig, founder and CEO of luxury rental property management firm Rovetravel, says becoming a full-time Airbnb entrepreneur requires an attitude adjustment.
-“The transition from part-time to full-time hosting is about mindset and operations,” Hanig explained.
+“The transition from part-time to full-time hosting is about mindset and operations,” Hanig said.
 “First, treat it like a business, not just a side gig.
 This means systemizing everything — guest communication, cleaning schedules and pricing.”

 Hanig offered additional advice for treating your Airbnb operation as a true business: